Is It Time to Ditch Your E-Commerce Platform? 7 Signs You’ve Outgrown WooCommerce, Shopify, or Magento

 3. Your Checkout's Holding You Back

 Checkout is where the magic (and the money) happens.
-If your checkout process is clunky, restrictive, or downright annoying, you’re losing cold, hard cash.
+If your checkout is clunky, restrictive, or downright annoying, you're losing cold, hard cash.

 4. SEO Ranks Are Stuck in the Mud

-Google’s Core Web Vitals became a big deal in 2024, and platforms haven’t kept up.
-WooCommerce sites especially are struggling here - plugins often work against you by slowing load times and mucking up your structured data.
+Google's Core Web Vitals became a big deal in 2024, and these platforms haven't kept up.
+WooCommerce sites especially are struggling — plugins often work against you by slowing load times and mucking up your structured data.

 5. Constant Updates Keep Breaking Things

-Look, I get it: updates are meant to make things better.
-But when every WooCommerce or Shopify update feels like rolling the dice, something’s got to give.
+Updates are meant to make things better.
+But when every WooCommerce or Shopify update feels like rolling the dice, something's got to give.

 6. You're Chasing a Mobile-First Market